-From the lake the trail takes you downhill through the forest past waterfalls and rivers.
-There is a further overnight stop at a brilliant hotel which has epic views over the Maderanertal Valley.
+From the lake, the trail takes you downhill through the forest past waterfalls and rivers.
+There is a further overnight stop at a brilliant hotel that has epic views over the Maderanertal Valley.
 The final day is a gentle walk along the river with an excellent café towards the end of the hike which is perfect for lunch.

 Hiking with kids in Switzerland does not have to be arduous – most of this hike is downhill and the distances are not huge but you are rewarded with incredible mountain views.
 Highlights for children include lake swimming and foraging for berries in the woodlands.